Why Pause and Resume Call Recording Isn’t Enough

 When a call is paused, the sensitive information being exchanged during the call is still being stored in the system, albeit temporarily.
 The temporary storage of sensitive information increases the risk of data breaches or unauthorised access, especially if the data is not encrypted or secured correctly.
 While Pause and Resume might prevent sensitive information from being recorded, it does not eliminate the risks of storing such data.

 A Pause and Resume solution relies on manual controls, meaning that the agent needs to remember to pause and resume the recording at the appropriate times.
 This creates the risk of human error, which can lead to non-compliance and potential breaches.
 Furthermore, manual controls can easily be overridden, intentionally or unintentionally, putting sensitive information at risk and increasing the pressure on the agent.

-- The limitations of contact centre infrastructure
+- The limitations of contact center infrastructure

-Pause and Resume solutions depend on the capabilities of the organisation’s infrastructure, such as the recording system and the telephony platform.
+Pause and Resume solutions depend on the capabilities of the organization’s infrastructure, such as the recording system and the telephony platform.
 If the infrastructure cannot support pause and resume functionality, or if the feature is misconfigured, the ability to pause and resume recordings may not be available, resulting in non-compliance and an increased risk of data breaches.

 - The limitations of PCI compliance requirements

 PCI compliance is not just about pausing and resuming call recordings.
 There are many other requirements that businesses need to meet to be fully compliant, such as maintaining secure networks, regularly monitoring and testing security systems, and providing ongoing security training to staff.
 Using Pause and Resume for call recording does not address these other requirements.
 Therefore, businesses could still be at risk of non-compliance and data breaches.
 At best, Pause and Resume would mean that your call recordings are PCI compliant, but that still leaves your infrastructure and agents in-scope of PCI DSS.